adambard/learnxinyminutes-docs/markdown.html.markdown

 3. Item three
 ```

-You don't even have to label the items correctly and markdown will still
+You don't even have to label the items correctly and Markdown will still
 render the numbers in order, but this may not be a good idea.

 ```markdown